espin086/PropertyBot/README.md

 * Jupyter

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)

 **Hypotheses**
+1. A combination of Census data & Historical Listings can inform investment strategy & tactics
+2. Profitable investments can be identified automatically using investor criteria (e.g., IRR, NPV, etc.)

 **Data Sources**
+1. Listing data comes from Redfin.com & Zillow.com
+2. Syndication data comes from Crowdstreet.com
+3. Census data comes from the American Community Survey

 **Analysis Framework**
+1. Identify desirable metropolitan areas by population growth, income growth, demographics, etc.
+2. Analyze hundreds of properties at scale: expected rents, model expenses, and arrive at profitability.
+3. Create a Web Based tool to scale this analysis to investors across the United States.

 **Blockers**
+1. Refactoring code to make it Flask/Web Page ready
+2. Automate the collection of data via APIs as opposed to manual downloads.
+3. Collect image data from property listings and classify them using Google Vision API.

 ## Needs of this project

-- frontend developers with experience in Flask and Google Cloud
+- frontend developers with experience in Flask and Heroku
-- data engineers with experience building data pipelines using Airflow
+- data engineers with experience building data pipelines using Airflow/Google Cloud

 ## Getting Started